 Here is the cold existential ground of mortality, bereft of all transcendence, all belief, all hope: total and meaningless disappearance, the “total emptiness for ever”, as Larkin also puts it.
-This is the very state of mind that the immortality project of Progress has allowed so many moderns, who in their systematic disenchantment have become dangerously familiar with the existential, to escape—even if, ironically, it was the products of Progress that helped dismantle the religious immortality projects of old, and the materialistic roots of the faith quietly implied that such escape was nonsense. .
+This is a state of mind with which a vast majority of moderns, in their proud and comprehensive materialist disenchantment, have become extraordinarily familiar, maybe more familiar than any other people in history.
+Ironically, the immortality project of Progress which produced this state of mind has also become our only relief from it, having helped proudly dismantle all the religious immortality-projects of old.

-Instead of being at the mercy of a cold, indifferent, relentlessly causal and incomprehensibly vast universe in which all traces of the spiritual are mere wishful thinking, Becker believed the belief in God, or an afterlife, or salvation, had once sufficed to immerse the individual into a symbolic system of immortality and meaning that perpetuates and surpasses the self and so brings relief from this existential aridity of physical death.
-Similarly, this faith in all-conquering ascent and improvement, whether through technology or through social change, afforded modern “progressive” man a kind of ready-made means of symbolically transcending the perishing of her personal self.
+As opposed to being at the mercy of a cold, indifferent, relentlessly causal and incomprehensibly vast universe in which all traces of the spiritual are mere wishful thinking, Becker thought the belief in God, or an afterlife, or salvation, had once sufficed to immerse the individual into a symbolic system of immortality and meaning that perpetuates and surpasses the self and so brings relief from this existential aridity of physical death.
+Similarly, the faith in all-conquering ascent and improvement, whether through technology or through social change, afforded modern “progressive” man a kind of ready-made means of symbolically transcending the perishing of his personal self.

-Yet now, by the admission of two consecutive Presidents of the most technocratic and technologically powerful country in the world—hence arguably the very men most charged with sustaining the world’s confidence in Progress—that very project is flagging.
-When it collapses, we may well see the collective death-angst that had been dissolved therein to rise again, like a mischievous djinn, and to search frantically for a new resting-place.
+Yet now, by the tacit admission of two consecutive Presidents of the most technocratic and technologically powerful country in the world—the very men, in other words, most charged with sustaining the world’s confidence in the Progressive immortality-project—that project is flagging.
+When it finally collapses, if there is nothing yet to replace it, we may well see an upwelling of collective death-angst that had been hitherto dissolved.
+Like a mischievous djinn, it will rise and search frantically for a new resting-place.

 * * *

-Yet even if he leaves aside for a time the racist dog-whistles, the open calls for violence and revenge, the overt attacks on the free press, the energies that have been called up by his campaign and his victory, however opportunistic it was, will not be put to rest so easily.
-These energies are now rabid on both sides, mixed with a sense of hopelessness whose ultimate cause few can name, and they are feeding on each other, creating startling clashes on the streets of the country whose ferocity and chaos increasingly resembles those often broadcast from the overcrowded, fundamentalism-laden, politically unstable states of the Middle East.
-Behavior and thought that we once smugly saw as a throwback confined to a few distant barbaric lands seems more and more to have awakened under our own noses—often in the name of order and justice, no less.
+Yet even if Trump leaves aside for a time the racist dog-whistles, the open calls for violence and revenge, the overt attacks on the free press, the energies that have been called up by his campaign and his victory will not be put to rest so easily.
+These energies are now rabid on both sides, mixed with a sense of hopelessness whose ultimate cause few can name.
+What is more alarming is that they are feeding on each other, creating startling clashes on the streets of the country whose ferocity increasingly resembles those often broadcast from the overcrowded, fundamentalism-laden, politically unstable states of the Middle East.
+As the immortality-project of the West fades, behavior and thought that we once smugly saw as a throwback confined to a few distant barbaric lands seems more and more to have awakened under our own noses—often in the name of order and justice.

 (to be continued…)